ManglerFTW/ComfyI2I/README.md

 ### Variables:
 #### No_of_Colors:
 Choose the amount of colors you would like to extract from each image.
-Usually beteen 5-20 is fine.
+Usually between 5-20 is fine.
 For smaller masked regions you can bring it to 1-5 and it will only extract those that are most dominant.

 <img src="https://github.com/ManglerFTW/ComfyI2I/blob/main/Guide_Images/V2/no_of_colors.JPG?raw=true" width="600" alt="no_of_colors">